 Applicants not selected will also be informed of the jury’s decision, while their participation fee will be refunded to them.
 If the applicant wishes so, the application portfolio and any physical samples that have been provided will be returned to the applicant eithervia a pre-stamped and labelled envelop (if supplied) or left at the Itsy Bitsy Yarn Store for pick up.

 Applicants who were accepted by the jury group and subsequently cancelled are automatically ineligible to apply for one year.
-The coordinator will fill cancellations from an established waiting list
+The coordinator might fill cancellations from an established waiting list

 The Cranberry Fair takes place at the Kwanlin Dun Cultural Centre, on the fourth Sunday in November.